 Low-Carb Recipe Love on Fridays is taking a break for December and instead every Friday I'll be sharing some of my favorite low-carb holiday recipes.
 You always need side dishes for a holiday meal and these Roasted Green Beans and Red Bell Pepper with Garlic and Ginger are not only beautifully red and green for the holidays, but they're delicious!)

-I came up with this recipe as an idea for my collection of Low-Glycemic Thanksgiving Recipes, but these green beans are so festive and colorful that they'd be perfect for anyone who's looking for a holiday side dish for Christmas dinner as well.
+I came up with this recipe as an idea for my collection of Carb-Conscious Thanksgiving Recipes, but these green beans are so festive and colorful that they'd be perfect for anyone who's looking for a holiday side dish for Christmas dinner as well.
 The beans and peppers roast at high heat for a short time, so they can cook while you're coming up with the final touches on the meal.

 Spread the beans and peppers out on a large baking sheet, arranging them so they aren't crowded and then roast at 450F/230C.
 Beans take about 15 minutes to cook; they're done when a few beans are starting to look browned and they're tender-crisp.